In Our Element: What Is Stress Relaxation of Materials?

 In the chart above, the dashed blue line indicates a material’s stress-strain curve, which parallels the force-deflection curve of a socket made from the same material.
 As the pin is inserted, the stress in the socket and the normal force generated increase along the pink line.
 As the mated connector is exposed to heat, the stress and force continue to drop along the red line.
 When the pin is removed, the curves unload along the green line, parallel to the original loading curve.
 This slope is equal to the elastic modulus on the stress-strain curve, and the spring rate on the force/deflection curve.
 The total amount of plastic strain or permanent deformation when the load is removed is the distance between the origin and the end of the green line.

-The amount of stress relaxation is a function of time, temperature, and initial stress level (both applied stress and residual stress).
+The amount of stress relaxation is a function of time, temperature and initial stress level (both applied stress and residual stress).
 The alloy and temper used, as well as the material orientation, also play a role.
 Different materials will show differing amounts of stress relaxation under the same circumstances.
 Alloys that are heat treated to their final strength level typically have better stress relaxation resistance than those that are strengthened only by cold work.

 Greater resistance to stress relaxation implies: